 This is intuitive if your business has no IT function, but it actually applies to any business in any category.
 In-house IT teams or MSPs may have security-focused staff, but they aren’t security specialists who understand how security applies to every brick in every wall of your fortress.

 Resources: 7/10 | Value: 7/10

-IT Security audits must be performed by IT security specialists, not your in-house or outsourced IT people.
+IT Security audits must be performed by IT security specialists, not your in-house IT people or outsourced IT provider.
 The firm you use will vary depending on where you’re from.
 This aside, here are some tips to get you started in the right direction: